FAForever/wiki-pages/teams/tournament-team/statutes.md

 - Creating reusable assets that can be adapted easily for recurring tournaments or series.

 To reduce the burden of contribution in general, assets should be versatile and require minimal effort to adapt.
 For example, many tournament series only need minor adjustments such as changing the title, background image, or color hue.
 See examples of high-quality, reusable thumbnails on our [YouTube channel](https://www.youtube.com/@ForgedAllianceForever/playlists).

-## Code of Conduct

-It is important to understand that all tournament team members (and contributors in general) are expected to act in accordance with the [Code of Conduct](https://forum.faforever.com/topic/2051/faf-code-of-conduct/1) of our community.
-This includes, but is not limited to:

- - Be open
- - Be empathetic, welcoming, friendly, and patient
- - Be collaborative
- - Be inquisitive
- - Be careful in the words that we choose
- - Be concise
- - Step down considerately

 ## License